The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 If you’re looking for more to do during two weeks in Nicaragua (or even longer), check out this great Nicaragua bucket list from my friend Allison.

-Personally, we’re most sad to have missed a chance to hang out on Little Corn Island off the Caribbean coast of Nicaragua, and it is at the top of the list for our next visit.
+Personally, we’re most sad to have missed the chance to hang out on Little Corn Island off the Caribbean coast of Nicaragua, and it is at the top of the list for our next visit.

 kate storm riding a horse on a beach in nicaragua